Fibromyalgia Tender Points vs. Widespread Pain: Tracking Both

 Tender Point Sensitivity

 Tender points are specific anatomical locations where pressure causes disproportionate pain.
-The classic fibromyalgia diagnostic criteria historically referenced 18 specific points at the base of the skull, neck, shoulders, chest, elbows, hips, knees, and lower back.
+The historical 1990 American College of Rheumatology criteria referenced 18 specific points at the base of the skull, neck, shoulders, chest, elbows, hips, knees, and lower back.
+The diagnostic criteria changed in 2010 to focus on widespread pain and symptom severity rather than tender point counts, but the community still talks in tender points because that is how the pain shows up in real life.
 These points are not inflamed.
-There is no structural damage visible on imaging.
-But pressure on them, even modest pressure, causes a pain response far beyond what the pressure itself would explain.
+There is no structural damage on imaging.
+But modest pressure on them produces a pain response far beyond what that pressure should cause.

 Tender point sensitivity fluctuates.
 It can be severe during a flare and more tolerable on a better day.
 It can shift, with certain points more active at certain times than others.
 Tracking which points are most sensitive on a given day adds a precision layer to your pain log that diffuse pain ratings alone cannot capture.

 Your widespread pain score and your tender point pattern often move together, but not always.
-There are days when your diffuse aching is moderate but your tender point sensitivity is severe.
-There are days when your overall pain is high but your tender points feel less reactive.
-These distinctions matter clinically.
+Some days your diffuse aching is moderate while your tender point sensitivity is severe.
+Other days your overall pain runs high but the tender points feel less reactive.
+These distinctions matter clinically, and they are the difference between a vague “everything hurts” appointment and a specific one.

 If your diffuse pain is worsening but your tender point sensitivity is unchanged, that might point toward a systemic factor like sleep disruption, stress, or an inflammatory trigger.
 If your tender points flare acutely while your overall pain holds steady, that might be a physical trigger, overexertion, cold exposure, or a specific activity that stressed those points.